Autobike/Autobike/docs/manual.md

 ### Upload the reference trajectory and bike parameters into myRio flash memory ###

 This is done using `FileZilla` and the two files `trajectorymat.csv` and `matrixmat.csv`.

+Name the files with the following names: `new_trajectoryfile.csv` and `matrixmat_default.csv` to have the standard names used in LabVIEW.

 Make sure the laptop is connected to the bike's myRIO **by  ...**